-And, sadly, I am legally not allowed to contact them again.
+And, sadly, I am legally not allowed to contact them.
 If you don’t confirm your subscription, you won’t hear from me again.

-So please, please, in the future, remember to confirm your subscription if you want to join a newsletter or any other group which has a double opt in.
+So please, please, remember to confirm your subscription if you want to join a newsletter or any other group which has a double opt-in.

 Please don’t think I ignored you.
 Please don’t think I didn’t want to hear from you.